skeenan947/gpt-chrome/README.md

 ## Notes

-- Be cautious when installing extensions outside the Chrome Web Store, as they can pose security risks.
 - You can modify the local source code if needed.
 Just remember to reload the extension from the Extensions page after making changes.

 For more information, refer to the [ChatGPT Content Assistant GitHub repository](https://github.com/skeenan947/gpt-chrome).